ChokunPlayZ/njs-webping/README.md

   -e ENABLE_LOG=FALSE `# Response Time Logging (default: FALSE)` \
   -e URL=https://example.com/ `# Set this to the url you want to ping` \
   -e DELAY=30000 `# Delay Between Request in miliseconds if left blank will default to 1m` \
+  -e METHOD=GET `# HTTP Method that is used to ping the site, if not provided will deault to "HEAD"` \
   --restart unless-stopped \
   chokunplayz/njs-webping:stable
 ```